peter-murray/node-hue-api/README.md

 Registration requires you to issue a request to the Bridge after pressing the Link Button on the Bridge (although you can now do this via the API too if you already have an existing user account on the Bridge).

-Ths library offer two functions to register new devices/users with the Hue Bridge.
+This library offer two functions to register new devices/users with the Hue Bridge.
 These are detailed below.

 ### Bridge Configuration